niplav/site/short_and_mid_range_forcasting_accuracy.md

 The resulting data is available [here](./data/metaculus.json).

-I then wrote a python script to convert the JSON data to CSV in the form `forecasting_probability,result,range`, while also filtering out yet unresolved questions and range questions.
+I then wrote a python script to convert the JSON data to CSV in the form `id,result,probability,range` (`id` is a unique ID per question, which will come in handy later), while also filtering out yet unresolved questions and range questions.

 The script is not terribly interesting: It just reads in the JSON data, parses and traverses it, printing the CSV in the process.